MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Alias.md

 # New-Alias

-## SYNOPSIS
+## Synopsis
 Creates a new alias.

-## SYNTAX
+## Syntax

 ```
 New-Alias [-Name] <String> [-Value] <String> [-Description <String>] [-Option <ScopedItemOptions>] [-PassThru]
  [-Scope <String>] [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The **New-Alias** cmdlet creates a new alias in the current Windows PowerShell session.
-Aliases created by using **New-Alias** are not saved after you exit the session or close Windows PowerShell.
+The `New-Alias` cmdlet creates a new alias in the current Windows PowerShell session.
+Aliases created by using `New-Alias` are not saved after you exit the session or close Windows PowerShell.
-You can use the Export-Alias cmdlet to save your alias information to a file.
-You can later use **Import-Alias** to retrieve that saved alias information.
+You can use the `Export-Alias` cmdlet to save your alias information to a file.
+You can later use `Import-Alias` to retrieve that saved alias information.

-## EXAMPLES
+## Examples

 ### Example 1: Create an alias for a cmdlet

 ```
-PS C:\> New-Alias -Name "List" Get-ChildItem
+New-Alias -Name "List" Get-ChildItem
 ```

 This command creates an alias named List to represent the Get-ChildItem cmdlet.